willkg/blog/posts/dev/auditing_projects.rst

 What do I mean by "audit"?
 ==========================

-When I was younger, I'd wander around a project and figure it out as I went along.
-That takes a long time during which I don't really know what I'm doing, I don't understand the full context of what I'm doing it in, I don't feel good about it, and I'm learning too many things from reacting to nasty surprises (outages, security bugs, etc).
-I don't enjoy that.
+When I was younger, I'd wander around a project, take notes, jot down questions, and figure it out as I went along.
+That takes a long time during which I don't really know what I'm doing, I don't understand the full context of what I'm doing it in, I don't feel good about progress, and I'm learning too many things from reacting to nasty surprises (outages, security bugs, etc).
+It's not a great process.

 Now I take a methodical approach to picking up a project.
-I spend a week or so working through a set of questions and writing everything up in a document.
+I spend a week or so working through an initial set of questions in a document.
+Answers to questions often begat more questions and I add those to the document and continue working through things.
 I find this approach makes for a good survey of the project and the context it exists in.
 It helps me to see what I don't understand, yet.
 It also surfaces issues for my preliminary list of things to do.

 The primary audience for the audit is me--I'm using this process as a way to explore the project to acquire a general understanding of it.
-I'm a software engineer so I'm focused on those aspects of a project.
+I'm a software engineer so I'm focused on those aspects of a project, but this audit covers testing, deploy pipelines and processes, product management, infrastructure, data policies, security policies, etc as well.

-For services, this is something like:
+For services, the initial set of questions is something like:

 * why does this service exist and what are the goals?
 * development and maintenance load